jeffersonvivanco/C_Notes/beginner/notes.md

   * The intent is that `short` and `long` should provide different lengths of integers where practical: `int` will normally be the natural size for a particular machine. `short` is often *16 bits*, `long` *32 bits*, and `int` either * 16 or 32 bits*.
 * The qualifier `signed` and `unsigned`may be applied to `char` or any integer.
   * `unsigned` numbers are always positive or zero, and obey the laws of arithmetic modulo 2^n, where n is the number of bits in the type.
   * So for instance, if chars are 8 bits, unsigned char variables have values between 0 and 255, while signed chars have values between -128 and 127 (in a two's complement machine).
-Whether plain chars are are signed or unsigned is machine-dependent, but pritable characters are always positive.
+Whether plain chars are are signed or unsigned is machine-dependent, but printable characters are always positive.
 * The type `long double` specifies extended precision floating point.
 As with integers, the sizes of floating-point objects are implementation defined; float, double, and long double could represent one, two, or three distinct sizes.
 * The standard headers `<limits.h>` and `<float.h>` contain symbolic constants for all these sizes, along with other properties of the machine and compiler.